shettydaishwarya/Excel-Sales_Analytics/README.md

 **1. Measure Market Performance Against Targets**

-This report compares actual 2021 sales with 2021 targets for each country.
+This report compares actual sales with targets for the year 2021 for each country.
 It clearly highlights:
   1. Markets achieving targets
   2. Markets underperforming (shown using red-colored % values)